vishalcloudyuga/digitalocean-cloudyuga-cicd-k8s-webinars/webinar1/1-container-images/2-google-kaniko/1-README.md

 NAME      READY     STATUS      RESTARTS   AGE kaniko    0/1       Completed   0          2m
 ```
-Pod status is `complete` means pod has built the image and pushed it to registry.
+Pod status is `complete` means pod has built the image and pushed it to Docker registry.

 - Check the logs of pod.
 ```